Aaron’s Department gives employers the ability to carry out DBS checks for their staff with ease.

 Among other duties, according to the Code of Practice, every employer should:

-What Information are Employers Allowed to Keep?
+What Information on a DBS Check are Employers Allowed to Keep?

 Respecting the rules of retention for the DBS Certificate’s data, employers are allowed to file some data after the six-month period has elapsed.